DEV3L/assistify/agents/assistify-product-owner/prompts/prompt.md

 ### Description

-Assistify is a web-based platform designed to connect users with specialized OpenAI Assistants, streamlining professional workflows in areas such as programming, product management, and content creation.
-The platform eliminates the need for users to manage their own API keys by providing a provider-supplied OpenAI API key and integrates Google authentication for secure access.
+Assistify is a web-based platform designed to connect users with specialized OpenAI Assistants, streamlining professional workflows in programming, product management, and content creation.
+The platform eliminates the need for users to manage their API keys by providing a provider-supplied OpenAI API key and integrates Google authentication for secure access.
 With a user-friendly interface, Assistify offers a seamless experience and plans to evolve into a subscription-based marketplace for AI assistants, supporting enhanced productivity and innovation.
-The platform features a chat interface, admin dashboard, third-party service integrations, and a feedback loop to continuously improve the user experience.
+The platform features a chat interface, admin dashboard, third-party service integrations, and a feedback loop to improve the user experience continuously.
 Built on a robust technology stack, Assistify aims to democratize AI access, making it an indispensable tool for professionals across various fields.

 ## PROCEDURE